wttech/gradle-aem-plugin/README.md

 ## Description

-Currently there is no popular way to build applications for AEM using Gradle build system.
-This project contains brand new Gradle plugin to assemble CRX package and deploy it on instance(s).

 Incremental build which takes seconds, not minutes.
 Developer who does not loose focus between build time gaps.
 Extend freely your build system directly in project.

 AEM developer - it's time to meet Gradle!
 You liked or used plugin?
 Don't forget to **star this project** on GitHub :)